shouryasharma/nControlNW/README.md

   </ul>
   </blockquote>

-In nControl entries are of 2 types:
+In nControl, entries are of 2 types:
 <blockquote>
 <ul>
     <li>Manual(credit/debit)</li>